kevwargo/restclient/README.md

 compute an appropriate string.
 The default `nil` omits the user agent unless the header is set manually in each requests.

+### restclient-query-use-continuation-lines

+__Default: nil__

+Whether to allow request parameters to span multiple lines.
+Default is nil, query parameters must be part of the single line URL in the request, as the HTTP requires.
+If non-nil, continuation lines must directly follow the initial request line, indented by whitespace.

+The value of this parameter also determines how the continuation lines are interpreted.
+Valid values are:
+* nil - Do not allow continuation lines (default).
+* `literal' - Append each continuation line to the query literally.
+* `smart' - Each continuation line is interpreted as a key/value pair, separated by =.
+Both keys and values are passed through `url-hexify-string' before being appended to the query.
+            Separators between parameters are added automatically."

 # Known issues

 - Comment lines `#` act as end of entity.
 Yes, that means you can't post shell script or anything with hashes as PUT/POST entity.
 I'm fine with this right now,